Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

-Many parents feel uncomfortable when it comes time to talk to their teen about contraception or sexual health.
+Many parents feel uncomfortable when it comes time to speak to their teen about contraception or sexual health.
 Here is some sound advice.

 Adolescence is characterized by a feeling of recklessness and invulnerability.
 Adolescents are not always aware of the risks related to sexuality.
 When certain precautions are not taken, their first sexual experiences expose them to potentially serious consequences.
 An unwanted pregnancy and contracting a sexually transmitted infection (STI) are striking examples.